 \section{Abstract}

-In survival contexts, substantial literature exists on estimating optimal treatment regimes, where treatments are assigned based on personal characteristics for the purpose of maximizing the survival probability.
+{ In survival contexts, substantial literature exists on estimating optimal treatment regimes, where treatments are assigned based on personal characteristics to maximize the survival probability.
 These methods assume that a set of covariates is sufficient to deconfound the treatment-outcome relationship.
-Nevertheless, the assumption can be limiting in observational studies or randomized trials in which noncompliance occurs.
-Thus, we advance a novel approach for estimating the optimal treatment regime when certain confounders are not observable and a binary instrumental variable is available.
-Specifically, via a binary instrumental variable, we propose two semiparametric estimators for the optimal treatment regime, one of which possesses the desirable property of double robustness, by maximizing Kaplan-Meier-like estimators within a pre-defined class of regimes.
-Because the Kaplan-Meier-like estimators are jagged, we incorporate kernel smoothing methods to enhance their performance.
+However, this assumption can be limited in observational studies or randomized trials in which non-adherence occurs.
+Therefore, we propose a novel approach to estimating optimal treatment regimes when certain confounders are unobservable and a binary instrumental variable is available.
+Specifically, via a binary instrumental variable, we propose a semiparametric estimator for optimal treatment regimes by maximizing a Kaplan-Meier-like estimator of the survival function.
+Furthermore, to increase resistance to model misspecification, we construct novel doubly robust estimators.
+Since the estimators of the survival function are jagged, we incorporate kernel smoothing methods to improve performance.
 Under appropriate regularity conditions, the asymptotic properties are rigorously established.
-Furthermore, the finite sample performance is assessed through simulation studies.
-Finally, we exemplify our method using data from the National Cancer Institute's (NCI) prostate, lung, colorectal, and ovarian cancer screening trial.
+Moreover, the finite sample performance is evaluated through simulation studies.
+Finally, we illustrate our method using data from the National Cancer Institute's prostate, lung, colorectal, and ovarian cancer screening trial. }